“We sent a code to phone number +1(***)***-1234, enter the code to continue”.

 This is your favorite notification ever, right?
 Especially when you left your phone charging in a different room.
 Fun times.

 But whether we like it or not, this is one of the more important notifications we receive.
 This is for our own protection.
-We can never be too cautious with our private information online.
+A friend of mine, who runs her business on Instagram, was hacked a few weeks ago.
+Her account was deactivated and she lost thousands of followers and basically has to start from scratch again to build it back up.
+We can never be too cautious online, especially if you manage your brand or career…or someone else’s brand or career online!
 Never, ever, take this for granted.
 Just like when you were little and your mom made you bring a jacket with you.
 You might not need it, and you’re sure as hell not going to admit that you were wrong, but you were occasionally thankful to have it.
+That’s what it’s like for these notifications to slide into your texts.

 How many of these situations apply to you?